-Online horse race betting is the oldest form of legal online gambling in the US.
+Online horse racing betting is the oldest form of legal online gambling in the US.
 Off-track betting (OTB) parlors, the original form of remote horse race betting, originated in Nevada.
-Now, bettors across the US have access to horse betting without having to leave home to visit a race track or an OTB.
+Now, bettors across the US have access to horse betting without leaving home to visit a race track or an OTB thanks to online horse racing betting sites.

 If so, you definitely want to check out TVG, the premier horse race betting platform.